osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 `lsregistrationdaemon.conf`, and any container volumes.
 We have a script named`perfSONAR-update-lsregistration.sh` to extract/save/restore registration config that you may want to use.

-??? info "Quick capture of existing lsregistration config (if you have a src)"
+??? info "Quick capture of existing lsregistration config (if you have a prior installation)"

     Download a temp copy:
     ```bash